marco-m/concourse-in-a-box/README.md

 ## Minio S3 setup

-* The docker-compose file creates a bucket named `artifacts`
+* The `minio-setup` container creates a bucket named `concourse`.
-* Optional: point your browser to http://localhost:9000 and login (credentials are in docker-compose.yml file).
+* Optional: point your browser to http://localhost:9000 and login.
 * Optional: follow [mc documentation] and install the command-line client `mc`.
+* If you want to create additional buckets, you can add to [scripts/minio-setup.sh](scripts/minio-setup.sh).

 ## Vault setup

-* WRITEME
+* For the time being vault is configured in dev mode, which means that the storage backend is in memory and will not be persisted to disk.
+* The `vault-setup` container adds the S3 secrets to vault.
+* Optional: point your browser to http://localhost:8200 and login.
+* Optional: follow [vault download], install the command-line utility `vault` and login.
+* If you want to create more secrets, see [scripts/vault-setup.sh](scripts/vault-setup.sh).

 # Concourse primer

-Have a look at [Concourse incomplete primer](./doc/concourse-primer.md)
+Have a look at [Concourse incomplete primer](./doc/concourse-primer.md).

 # Known issues

 * The scheduling of Concourse 7.x is slow, it takes 5-10 seconds to decide what to do next.
-There are various opened tickets about this behavior.
+There are various open tickets about this behavior.

 # History and credits